-- 1 - Login to manaba page\2 through scanning the QR code below (with your PC device or smartphone) - 2 - Click "Overseas Travel Notification (○th time while in the university)" from the "Surveys" list - 3 - Submit the form after filling in all necessary information\ including destinations, traveling period, contact address in an emergency ...etc. - 4) - Access to the OSSMA application site from the link - \1 OSSMA is a security management assistance system designed to enhance the safety of students studying abroad.
-Its pre-registration service is available in Japanese and English 365 days a year, 24 hours a day. - \2 The United Authentication ID (the 13-digit number printed on the back of your student ID card, under the barcode) and the password are required to login.
+- ※1 OSSMA is a security management assistance system designed to enhance the safety of students studying abroad.
+Its pre-registration service is available in Japanese and English 365 days a year, 24 hours a day. - ※2 The United AuthenticationID (the 13-digit number printed on the back of your student ID card, under the barcode) and the password are required to login to TRIP.
 In case you forget your password, a new password can be reissued for you.
-Please come in person to the office of Academic Computing & Communications Center, or the closest library. - \3 Upon inputting information, prepare items like your passport and any documents including your flight information (e.g. flight ticket (e-ticket), a reservation slip, itinerary) which will help you to confirm the necessary information.
+Please come in person to the office of Academic Computing & Communications Center, or the closest library. - ※3 Upon registering the information into TRIP, prepare items like your passport and any other documents including your flight information (e.g. flight ticket (e-ticket), reservation slip, and itinerary) which will help you to confirm the required information.